Olumine/Ranking-Chart/README.md

 # Ranking-Chart
 Ranking chart
-We have another fine for testing our capacity
+We have another fine to testing our capacity